Homeschool in compliance with the law. No more, no less.

 Consider attending one of our Act 169 Orientation Seminars.
 For dates and times look at the popout links under the main menu item "Home School Workshops."

-YHSA Guide to the Law is a comprehensive guide written by YHSA members who, based on their interpretation of the law and experience as homeschoolers, seek to clarify the requirements of the law for others interested in homeschooling their children in PA.
+YHSA Guide to the Law (13th Edition) is a comprehensive guide written by YHSA members who, based on their interpretation of the law and experience as homeschoolers, seek to clarify the requirements of the law for others interested in homeschooling their children in PA.
 Click here to order a printed copy of The Guide or download it for free.

 HSLDA (Home School Legal Defense Association) is a nonprofit advocacy organization established to defend and advance the constitutional right of parents to direct the education of their children and to protect family freedoms.